Kingaahad/Docker_JupyterNotebook/README.md

 Use your password for secure access.

-📸 Preview

-Add a screenshot of the running Jupyter Notebook inside Docker.

 🎨 Cool Enhancements
 Customize your environment further by adding libraries or extensions to your Dockerfile.